Color

 Clover and Daffodil Classification

 After knowing about various Clover and Daffodil facts, let's study their classification.
 Based on genetic and physical features, Clover and Daffodil classification starts with knowing their scientific name.
 The scientific name of Clover and Daffodil is Rosa and Narcissus respectively.
-Clover belongs to Not Available family whereas Daffodil falls under Liliaceae family.
+Clover belongs to family whereas Daffodil falls under Liliaceae family.
 Also check out Flowers by Color so as to plant colorful aroma in the garden.